codeshamza/live-api-weather-app/README.md

 # live-api-weather-app
-Weather App shows Weather App Using Live API
+This App shows Weather App Using Live API

 # Getting Started with Create React App